bryanh171/Task-Tracker/README.md

 # Features

 This application was built with Tkinter and TkinterDesigner to help create the modern look of the GUI.
-Json was used to save and load the tasks between each launch of the program.
+JSON was used to save and load the tasks between each launch of the program.